Julian F. Walker: Occasional visits to the UAE

 After his retirement from diplomatic career in 1993, Walker would regularly visit the United Arab Emirates to attend seminars and conferences besides having sit-down with journalists and historians during his spare time.

 In an interview to the Khaleej Times in 2005 during his visit to the United Arab Emirates to attend the conferenced titled Bedouin Society in the Emirates, he said that three disputed islands of Abu Musa, Greater and Lesser Tunbs rightfully belong to the United Arab Emirates and that the Imperial Iranian Navy under Shah of Iran Reza Pahlavi had forcefully annexed the islands in November 1971.

-While on his visit to the United Arab Emirates in 2008, he visited the The Petroleum Institute in Abu Dhabi in March where he gave a lecture on the history of Abu Dhabi between the 1920s and 1950s.
+While on his visit to the United Arab Emirates in 2008, he visited the Petroleum Institute in Abu Dhabi in March where he gave a lecture on the history of Abu Dhabi between the 1920s and 1950s.
 He sat down with the Abu Dhabi-based The National newspaper, where he told that the Dubai had initially hoped that it could survive as an autonomous independent city-state under the protection of the Shah of Pahlavi Iran before Sheikh Zayed convinced Sheikh Rashid to form a union between the two emirates in order to avoid conflict among the northern emirates and avert meddling of other Gulf states in the region.

 In November 2010, he was a key speaker at a three-day seminar themed ‘The Memoirs of the Nation through Oral Narratives’ in Abu Dhabi, United Arab Emirates.

 Personal life and death

 After his retirement in 1993, Walker retreated to a house in Chiswick district of London.
-During his posting as a political officer in the colonial territories of Persian Gulf Residency in the 1950s and 1960s, Walker used to personally meet several sheikhs and emirs of different sheikdhoms and emirates.
+During his posting as a political officer in the colonial territories of Persian Gulf Residency in the 1950s and 1960s, Walker used to personally meet several sheikhs and emirs of different sheikhdoms and emirates.
 He had a close relationship with Sheikh Zayed and his brother Sheikh Hazza.
 He had personally known Sheikh Shakbut and Sheikh Rashid during several meetings that he held with them for the purpose of border demarcations.
 He enjoyed music, cooking and gardening.

 Death

-Walker died on July 7, 2018 in London, United Kingdom.
+Walker died on 7 July 2018 in London, United Kingdom.
 He was buried in Weybridge Cemetery, Weybridge.